rosalyn28/repo1/README.md

 A) Tic Tac Toe in Java
 B) Currency Converter in Java
 C) Calculator using Java
+D) Login Signup Form with Html ,Css ,Javascript
+E) Custom Date and Time Picker built using HTML, CSS, and JavaScript

 # A) Tic Tac Toe in Java